okdimok/Svetlitsa_control/docs/raspi_setup.md

 # Raspberry Pi Config

-It seems I've been using these commands to set up raspberry as an AP.
+I've been using these commands to set up raspberry as an AP.
 I think I've been following [the official docs](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-routed-wireless-access-point).

 ```
   714  2022-03-26 13:05:27 sudo apt install hostapd